knowsuchagency/covid-19/README.md

 Available Commands:

- - get_allall: Fetch all data from John Hopkins.
+ - get_all: Fetch all data from John Hopkins.
  - countries: Return all countries and regions in the dataset.
  - states: Return all states and provinces in the dataset.
  - for_date: Return all data for a specific date.